threlte/threlte/BUGS.md

 ---

-## Pattern 12: `useEvents.svelte.ts` is dead code with the same live-ref-in-cleanup bug as `useAttach`
+## Pattern 11: `useEvents.svelte.ts` is dead code with the same live-ref-in-cleanup bug as Bug 2

 **File**: `packages/core/src/lib/components/T/utils/useEvents.svelte.ts`

 `useEvents` is defined but never imported or called anywhere in the codebase (confirmed by search — the only reference to it is its own file).
 It was presumably replaced when `T.svelte` was simplified, but the file was not removed.

-Additionally, the implementation has the same class of bug as Bug 6 and Bug 7: `ref` and `prop` are `$derived` values accessed live inside cleanup closures rather than being captured at effect-run time:
+Additionally, the implementation has the same class of bug as Bug 2: `ref` and `prop` are `$derived` values accessed live inside cleanup closures rather than being captured at effect-run time:

 ```ts
 $effect.pre(() => {